Lego Rock Raiders (video game): PlayStation version

 Unlike the Windows version, the PlayStation version is an action and strategy game, in which the player controls a character instead of just commanding a squad.
 While the former was centered on constructing a base and mining, the latter centers on exploring.

 Most missions require the player to collect a certain amount of Energy Crystals, while some missions require the player to rescue Rock Raiders that have been trapped by landslides.
 There are eighteen campaign missions, and six multiplayer missions, all completely different between the North American (NTSC) and European (PAL) versions of the game.
-The PAL version also including three bonus missions that are accessible after the campaign is completely finished, and eighteen multiplayer missions largely reusing levels from the main campaign.
+The PAL version also includes three bonus missions that are accessible after the campaign is completely finished, and eighteen multiplayer missions largely reusing levels from the main campaign.
 Rather than a percentage, at the end of each mission you receive either a bronze medal (minimum required objectives complete), a silver medal (most objectives complete), or a gold medal (all objectives complete in the required time).

 Development

 Originally, the PlayStation version was going to be a real-time strategy game like the PC version.
 However, about six months before it was submitted to Sony, Lego Media told the developers to turn it into an action game instead, believing that real-time strategy games didn't work well on consoles.

-When it was submitted, Sony Computer Entertainment America felt it didn’t meet their standards and asked for changes, which delayed the NTSC release until August 2000.
+When it was submitted, Sony Computer Entertainment America felt it did not meet their standards and asked for changes, which delayed the NTSC release until August 2000.
 This included replacing all the levels with new ones that were developed by another studio, Gameworld 7.

 Sony Computer Entertainment Europe, however, approved it, and it was released in PAL regions in 1999.